 Blends to try around the house

 Add a drop or two of essential oil to your washing machine.
 It has been suggested that adding Eucalyptus globulus to a wash cycle may kill dust mites in bedding.
+As essential oils don’t mix with water remember to add 1 or 2 drops of emulsifier to them before adding.
+If you don’t have an emulsifier use 1 or 2 drops of liquid soap.

-You could add a couple of drops of essential oil to cotton cloth or pad and placed in the drying during the cool down or wrinkle release cycle.
+You could add a couple of drops of essential oil to cotton cloth or pad and place in the drying during the cool down or wrinkle release cycle.
 Remember that the oils are volatile and so you don’t want them in the dryer during the hot cycle.
 Lavender gives bedding and towels a clean, fresh scent, while lemon or sweet orange can remove greasy and oily smells from the laundry.

 Keep these smelling fresh by sprinkling a carpet freshener (add 8 – 10 drops essential oil or essential oil synergy to 1/2 cup baking soda shake well) on the mat, leave for about an hour and then shake out.